Frequently Asked Questions

 Check your phone’s settings to be sure that alerts are enabled for the Duo application.
 Also, try actually launching the Duo app to be sure that the push request is reaching your phone.

-How do I get a list of One Time authentication codes?
-View Instructions
+How do I get a list of One Time authentications codes?

 What happens if I'm away from all my registered devices?

-- Use a one-time code that you printed and stuck in your wallet or purse.
+- Use a passcode from your list of one-time codes you printed and stuck in your wallet or purse.

-- Before you leave, purchase and register a “U2F” USB authentication key, such as a Yubikey; it is fast, easy, and does not require a push, text or callback to verify you are you.
+- Before you leave, stop by the IT Service Center in Stoddard Hall 203 and pick up a U2F Token. or purchase a U2F token.
+Register the token as a new device, it is fast, easy, and does not require a push, text or callback for verification.

-- If you’re stuck and don’t have other options, contact the ITSC during business hours, they can give you a temporary one-time code that is good for 1 hour.
+- If you’re stuck and don’t have other options, contact the IT Service Center during business hours 413-585-4487 they can give you a temporary passcode that is good for 1 hour.

 I log into multiple accounts at the same time, can I still do this using Duo?